Tech Notes: SWLA CI/CD Pipeline

 use_default = input("Use default 30-year generation length? (y/n): ").lower().strip()

-generation_length = int(input("Enter generation length in years (20-40): "))
+generation_length = 30 if use_default == 'y' else int(input("Enter generation length (20-40): "))

 results = calculate_ancestral_census(birth_year, generations, generation_length)